 TUM has held the title “University of Excellence” ever since its success in the first round of the Excellence Initiative in 2006.
 Its aim now is to “defend” its title and bolster its first-rate position among Germany’s top universities.

 The German Council of Science and Humanities (WR) is responsible for developing and organizing the funding process.
 It also conducts the evaluations which take place at seven-year intervals.
 In July 2019, WR will decide which Universities of Excellence will receive funding under this round.
 Approximately EUR 148 million is earmarked for this line of funding every year.

 From 2019, the German government and the federal states will allocate an annual budget of EUR 553 million for the Excellence Strategy.
-The German Research Council (DFG) and the German Council of Science and Humanities (WR) are responsible for strategy execution.
+The German Research Foundation (DFG) and the German Council of Science and Humanities (WR) are responsible for strategy execution.
 They oversee the selection and regular evaluation of the universities and research projects that have been granted funding.
 The new Excellence Strategy is open-ended, which means that Clusters of Excellence and Universities of Excellence can potentially look forward to long-term funding.

 The predecessor program: The Excellence Initiative